MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ![Combine files without error step](images/me-combine-files-csv-expanded-table-step.png)

-However, notice that none of the columns derived from the files (Date, Country, Units, Revenue) have a data type assigned to them.
+However, notice that none of the columns derived from the files (Date, Country, Units, Revenue) has a data type assigned to them.
 Assign the correct data type to each column using the following table:

 Column Name | Data type|
 ------------|----------|